Your questions answered

 Q: Why do the building and stack have to be that height?

-The height of the stack will be confirmed following an Air Emissions Assessment and the height will be agreed to ensure a safe dispersal of emissions.
+The height of the stack ensures a safe dispersal of emissions.
 The height of the building is determined by the technology included within it.

 Q: Will you consider the surrounding countryside?

 We will use landscaping and building design to take account of the surrounding countryside.
-Prior to submitting a planning application we will also be consulting with groups such as English Heritage – as well as local authority countryside and landscape experts – to ensure our facility is well designed and to minimise any impact on the wider area.
+Prior to submitting a planning application we consulted with groups such as English Heritage – as well as local authority countryside and landscape experts – to ensure our facility is well designed and to minimise any impact on the wider area.

 Q: Is the technology safe?